rayyan-aburajab/visium_microbiome_probe/README.md

 ## Downloading the 16S rRNA BLAST Database

 NCBI BLAST+ is installed as part of the conda environment.
-The 16S rRNA RefSeq database must be downloaded separately into the `16S_refseq/` directory:
+The 16S rRNA RefSeq database should be downloaded into the `16S_refseq/` directory:

 ```bash
 cd 16S_refseq/